leomeyer/Arducom/doc/setups.md

 You can find a lot of information on the web, please see for example here: https://myraspberryandme.wordpress.com/2013/11/20/bluetooth-serial-communication-with-hc-05/

 Once setup correctly, the serial device on the Raspberry Pi would be something like /dev/rfcomm0.
+You can connect with Arducom using the following command:

+		$ ./arducom -d /dev/rfcomm0 -c 0

+How to connect a WLAN shield depends a lot on the type of WLAN shield.
+Refer to your manual on how to connect the software serial pins to the WLAN shield.
+Alternatively, you may use hardware serial if your shield supports this; however, sketch uploading may be affected if the WLAN shield uses hardware RX and TX.

+The WLAN module should be configured to use a fixed IP address, e.g. 192.168.0.155, and a TCP socket listening for serial data, for example on port 9000.
+You can then connect to it with Arducom using the following command:

+		$ ./arducom -d 192.168.0.155 -a 9000 -c 0

+The size of the hello-world sketch with SD card and RTC support is about 24 kB.

 I2C connection
 --------------